blittable/essembly/assets/business_plan.md

 4) Other over-head?
 5) It would be beneficial to have an additional resource specializing in subject-mater (e.g. accounting, inventory, etc.)
 6) What about hardware?
 Proto-type year-one?
+7) UI is critical, so perhaps increasing the budget for that effort makes sense.
+8) Can shares be issued to open-source contributors?  (contributor send PR, request is approved and N shares are allocated based on their effort - what about disputes?  (my code was rejected but the accepted code was a copy of my code!))
+9) Does an ICO make more sense?

 Scenario #2: